cpdis/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?

+   Sessions provide a method for persisting data across requests.
+This allows the developer to create an authenticaton workflow.

-1. What does bcrypt do to help us store passwords in a secure manner.
+2. What does bcrypt do to help us store passwords in a secure manner.

+   `bcrypt` hashes the password.

-1. What does bcrypt do to slow down attackers?
+3. What does bcrypt do to slow down attackers?

+   Hashing the password multiple times means that the attacker must know the hash, how many rounds were used to create the hash, and the algorithm used.
+This is much more complex than simply brute forcing the password stored in plaintext.

-1. What are the three parts of the JSON Web Token?
+4. What are the three parts of the JSON Web Token?

+   The three parts of a JWT are:

+   **Header**

+   Contains the algorithm used and the token type.

+   **Payload**

+   Contains claims and any other additional information the developer would like to include.

+   **Signature**

+   A user generated key that is used to sign the header and payload.

 ## Project Set Up